USF-IEEE/Vex-Brain-Device-Manager/README.md

 - **Extensible Design**: Designed to be easily extendable for additional device types and functionalities.

 ## Requirements
-- PROS library for VEX Robotics
+- PROS library/CLI for VEX Robotics
-- nanopb
+- nanopb (included as submodule)
-- arm-none-eabi compiler Toolset for Linux or WSL
+- arm-none-eabi compiler Toolset for Linux

 ## Installation/Compilation
 1. Ensure the PROS library is installed and properly configured in your development environment.